Skip to main content

 • HTTP/2 SETTINGS frame values, the WINDOW_UPDATE delta, PRIORITY frame defaults, and the pseudo-header order on every request.

-• Per-resource priority (RFC 7540 stream weights for H2, RFC 9218 priority headers for H2/H3) keyed off sec-fetch-dest.
+• Per-resource priority (RFC 7540 stream weights for H2, RFC 9218 priority headers for H2/H3), keyed off sec-fetch-dest.

 How to pick one